|Wright State Orthopaedic Surgery, Sports Medicine & Rehabilitation|

 Posterior Cervical Laminoforaminotomy

-The potential risks for cervical spine surgery include:
+The possible risks and complications for any cervical spine surgery include:

 - Failure to relieve symptoms